yseoo/Archipelago/README.md

-# Island City Builder
+# Archipelago

 ![Island City Builder](archipellago.png)

 ## Project Overview

-Island City Builder is an application developed to design and simulate island cities interconnected by bridges.
+Archipelago is an application developed to design and simulate island cities interconnected by bridges.
 Each city can incorporate three distinct types of buildings: houses for residents, production sites for workplaces, and transport nodes to enhance connectivity.
 The application allows users to create, save, and load these city layouts, checking for logical consistency.

 ## Features